Your choice of softwash system will depend on the nature and materials of a particular roof and the requirements of your customer.

 We are not sure of the impact to a contractors professional liability insurance policy in the event of an accident, or to their customer's household insurance policy, as this will likely vary from company to company.
 What we are certain of though is the the consequences will not be good ...

-In contrast Benz Bio Cleanze and Benz Lightning Cleanze are fully legal and have been approved by the UK government (via the HSE) and Irish government (via the PRCD) for the cleaning of exterior hard surfaces.
+In contrast Benz Bio Cleanze and Benz Lightning Cleanze are fully legal and have been approved by the UK government (HSE) and Irish government (PRCD) for the cleaning of exterior hard surfaces.

 So the best way to avoid serious negative consequences is to "Buy Benz and Be Safe".

 Check to see if all elevations can be sprayed from the ground.
-If not, use a podium ladder, lightweight tower, cherry picker, or scissors lift.
+If not, use a podium ladder, lightweight scaffold tower as in the above photo, cherry picker, or scissors lift.

 This was standard practice for years before H&S came in.
 Nowadays best practice is to use a roofing ladder and scaffolding (a tower is often sufficient).
-If you don't, likely your insurance would be invalid in the event of an accident.
+If you don't, it is possible your insurance would be invalid in the event of an accident.

-Correct evaluation will help you work out the time the job will take, and therefore price correctly.
+Correct evaluation will help you work out the time the job will take and so price correctly.

 If there’s any danger of serious spray drift, cover your customer’s plants with a lightweight sheet, ensuring that the plants remain undamaged by the covering.

-Always spray all plants and lawns in the vincinity of the treatment area, or likely to receive spray drift, with copious quantities of fresh water immediately before and immediately after application of Benz biocides.
+Always spray all plants and lawns in the vincinity of the treatment area, or likely to receive spray drift, with copious quantities of fresh water immediately before and immediately after applying a softwash treatment.

 Choose an area of hard standing to set up your application equipment.
-If at all possible do not set up your equipment on unprotected grass.
-If grass is the only viable option, cover it with a strong tarpaulin first.
+If at all possible do not set up your equipment on your customer's grass.
+If the grass is the only viable option, cover it with a strong tarpaulin first.

 Remove the worst of moss, lichen and liverworts with Benz Roof Moss Scrapers.
 It’s especially important to remove as much moss as possible from low-pitched roofs situated in sheltered or shady locations.